 We hope to stir the students’ interest in science while simultaneously strengthening their observation, logic, and communication skills.
 Now in our 8th year of operation, SEA has graduated 4 classes from the program.
 We provide older students and program graduates mentorship to participate in the citywide George Washington Carver Science Fair as well as access to our STEM pipeline through participation in initiatives at the Franklin Institute.

 SEA offers weekly Saturday lessons which coincide with the city’s public school system calendar.
 The year is split into three academic units: Fall (Earth Sciences), Winter (Physical Sciences), and Spring (Biological Sciences), with each grade studying age- and grade-appropriate topics within the unit.
+This program is currently on hiatus due to the COVID-19 pandemic.

 In addition to our weekly operations, we provide mentorship for students in grades 4 and above who wish to participate in the city-wide George Washington Carver Science Fair.
 Project planning begins in the Fall with the Science Fair taking place in late February/early March.